 You can publish layers in bulk from a database data store item in the ArcGIS Enterprise portal.
 When you do this, one feature layer item and one map image layer item are created for each accessible feature class and table in the database.
 These layers reference the data in the database; the data is not copied to another location.
-Once created, you can share the layers with those who need access to them so they can use the layers in their own maps and apps.
+Once created, you can share the layers with those who need access to them so they can use the layers in their own maps, scenes, and apps.

 Considerations before you publish in bulk from a database data store